Unlocked

 For $3,912.00 you are getting one class, covering one topic, that most likely will have nothing to do with your ultimate career.

-On the other hand, for a fraction of a fraction of that we will provide you with a highly specialized training that is extremely relevant to what you are looking to learn: how to buy, sell, and build websites (the right and proven way).
+On the other hand, for a fraction of a fraction of that we will provide you with a highly specialized training that is extremely relevant to what you are looking to learn: how to buy, sell, and build websites (the right and proven way), not to mention all the other benefits of buying and selling websites Premium membership.

 The BASW program used to be offered as a training class where only 10-20 members could join at a time, and certain members paid up to $5,000 to go through our specialized training.

-This material is not about an “opportunity” nor is it about a system, secret, or special software.
+This material is not about an “opportunity” nor is it about secret system only we know about.

 So what is the cost?